tunmi13productions/Manamon2-Guide/README.md

 - For now, a text editor with symbol markers (e.g., `!` for sections) is recommended for navigation.

 ## Contribution Guidelines
-This guide was primarily written by tunmi13, with contributions from Kalahami.
+This guide was primarily written by tunmi13, with contributions from Kalahami, and now with additional contributions from the following individuals:

+- KamiKitsune

 If you wish to modify or expand this guide, please follow these rules: